AACAP Engagement Pathways

 Two Day Mentorship Program for Medical Students and Residents

-- More than 160 trainees were paired with 40 early to senior child and adolescent psychiatrist mentors to build relationships, share ideas, address challenges, and reflect on work-life balance.
+- Trainees are paired with early to senior child and adolescent psychiatrist mentors to build relationships, share ideas, address challenges, and reflect on work-life balance.
+View mentors who participated in the most recent AACAP Annual Meeting sessions here.

 Life After Combined Training: Perspectives and Mentorship Opportunities for Triple Board and Post-Pediatric Portal